 I always see strong engagement when I post during Twitter chats.
 Here are some of the reasons why Twitter chats are so amazing at driving engagement:

-- You already have an audience of people who are online at that moment and ready to engage on the chat topic
+- There is an audience of people who are already online at that moment and ready to engage on the chat topic

 - You benefit from increasing the impressions and reach of your posts by using the Twitter chat hashtag

-- You may even gain additional exposure if any of your tweets are included in the Twitter chat summary that the host typically compiles after the chat ends
+- If any of your tweets are included in the Twitter chat summary that the host typically compiles after the chat ends, you may gain additional exposure

 Poll your audience

 Ask a question that people may answer without much thought.
-I recently asked my followers to vote for their favorite social media channel using an emoji – with the added question of whether their favorite differs for personal vs. business use.
-I was also able to keep the conversation going by following up and asking people why they chose a certain platform as their favorite.
+I recently asked my followers to vote for their favorite social media channel using an emoji.
+I also added the follow-up question of whether their favorite differs for personal vs. business use.
+As people commented, I was also able to keep the conversation going by asking people why they chose a certain platform as their favorite.
 This post achieved nearly 6k impressions, plus high engagement.
-Twitter also has a poll feature you can use to set up a multiple-choice poll.
+Additionally, Twitter has a poll feature you can use to set up a multiple-choice poll.
 You set how long you want the poll to run for, and you can share the results with your audience once it is over.

 Tip: Another great way to use polls is for market research to inform your content strategy.
 Ask your audience what types of posts they want to see more of – you may be surprised by the results!